AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Cluster monitoring and alerting/Configure X-Pack Watcher.md

 -   Actions

-    Determines the actions that a watch will perform when the specified condition is met.
+    Determines the actions that a watch performs if the specified condition is met.
 The webhook action is used in this topic.

 ## Procedure